0xdps/sheet-alchemy/PRIVACY.md

 ### Disclaimer

-G-ODM is provided "as is" without warranties.
+SheetAlchemy is provided "as is" without warranties.
 Users are responsible for:
 - Complying with applicable privacy laws
 - Implementing appropriate security measures
 - Protecting user data in their applications

 ### Limitation of Liability

-The G-ODM maintainers are not responsible for:
+The SheetAlchemy maintainers are not responsible for:
 - How developers use the library
-- Privacy practices of applications built with G-ODM
+- Privacy practices of applications built with SheetAlchemy
-- Data breaches in applications using G-ODM
+- Data breaches in applications using SheetAlchemy
 - Compliance with privacy regulations by third parties

 ## 🌐 International Considerations

 ### Data Transfers

-When using G-ODM:
+When using SheetAlchemy:
 - Data flows between your application and Google Sheets
 - Google Sheets data may be stored in various Google data centers globally
 - Refer to [Google's data transfer policies](https://cloud.google.com/terms/data-transfer-practices) for details